Dec 25, 2007

 All of Himalaya suffered heavy snow fall this year.
 In Karakoram, wave after wave of summit attempts had already been pushed back in the severe weather.

-apprentice didn't linger.
+But the two high altitude veterans and their young apprentice didn't linger.
 Days later they launched a second summit push.
 They reached C4 in two days and planned to go for the summit from there the next morning.
 Meanwhile, another storm moved in, trapping the men in their camp at 7100m for two days, nearly without food.

 "Sunday arrived, and at one o'clock in the morning it was still cold and the wind was blowing.
 But we had run out of choices; it was now or never.
 We decided to go up.
 I was hungry and tired.
 My fingers were freezing, but I still wanted it" Dodo reported.

-he ascent from C4 is incredibly long and weary.
+"The ascent from C4 is incredibly long and weary.
 Although we had lots of snow we actually enjoyed being there alone.
 At 13h38, we reached the main summit of Nanga Parbat."

 Dodo had bagged Cho Oyu on March 31.
 He summited Shisha Pangma April 22.
 This was July 15, and Dodo had topped out three 8000ers in less than four months.